21 Examples of Mind Games in Relationships That Look Like “Love” at First

 Long-term decision-making becomes difficult for those in exploitative relationships as a result.
 I recall a period when someone I cared about was constantly being blamed for things beyond their control.
 She spent months questioning her value as an outcome.

 The vicious cyclical process is the source of the agitation.
 Manipulators use gifts and other forms of encouragement before shifting to criticism.
-According to a study published in the Southeast European Journal of Public Health, that disparity causes stress for the sufferers.
+According to a study published in the Southeast European Journal of Public Health, that disparity causes stress for the sufferers2.
 It usually ends in low self-esteem or despair for the victim.

 Resentment is created by emotional manipulation.
 Partners who are jealous of your success may minimize your accomplishments; they make Comparisons and other mind games fueled by this jealousy.

-Research from Psych Central on dark psychology reveals that manipulators prey on weaknesses.
+Manipulators prey on weaknesses.
 To maintain power, they make you feel weak.
 These games can trap you, which is worse.
 Threats of suicide are a severe approach that uses fear to compel action.

 Identify and Respond to Mind Games in Relationships